(Updated 2019) How Long Do I Have To Sue? | Limitation Periods

 The Ultimate Limitation Period

-In addition to the two year, basic limitation period, the Limitation Act prescribes the Ultimate Limitation Period.
+In addition to the two years, the basic limitation period, the Limitation Act prescribes the Ultimate Limitation Period.

 Even if the limitation period established by any other section of this Act in respect of a claim has not expired, no proceeding shall be commenced in respect of the claim after the expiry of a limitation period established by this section.